OfficeDev/office-js-docs/reference/outlook/1.6/Office.context.mailbox.item.md

 ##### Returns:

 If the value passed in `entityType` is not a valid member of the `EntityType` enumeration, the method returns null.
-If no entities of the specified type are present on the item, the method returns an empty array.
+If no entities of the specified type are present in the item's body, the method returns an empty array.
 Otherwise, the type of the objects in the returned array depends on the type of entity requested in the `entityType` parameter.

 While the minimum permission level to use this method is **Restricted**, some entity types require **ReadItem** to access, as specified in the following table.